combine.yml steps: - run: "./node_modules/.bin/tailwind -i ./content/assets/_main.css -o ./output/assets/main.css" watch: "./node_modules/.bin/tailwind -i ./content/assets/_main.css -o ./output/assets/main.css --watch"

-Combine supports these workflows by automatically running additional commands after the regular build process.
+Combine supports these workflows by integrating these commands directly into the build process.

-Note that these custom steps are run after combine has rendered the rest of your site.
+run processes happen after combine has rendered the rest of your site.

 So when you are generating output,

 you are the one responsible for putting it in the end location you want it (i.e.

 This keeps the generated/compiled files out of your

 As you can see in the example, you'll often want to combine this with the ignored files feature to keep the source files out of your final build.